Initial Semantics for Reduction Rules: Relative monads and modules thereon

-\subsection{Derivation \& Fibre}
+\subsection{Derivation \& fibre}

-We are particularly interested in relative monads on the functor $\TDelta{T}: \TS{T}\to\TP{T}$ for some set $T$, and modules over such monads. \emph{Derivation} and \emph{fibre}, two important constructions of \textcite{DBLP:journals/iandc/HirschowitzM10} on modules over monads on families of sets, carry over to modules over relative monads on $\family{\Delta}{T}$.
+We are particularly interested in relative monads on the functor $\TDelta{T}: \TS{T}\to\TP{T}$ for some set $T$, and modules over such monads. \emph{Derivation} and \emph{fibre}, two important constructions of \cite{DBLP:journals/iandc/HirschowitzM10} on modules over monads on families of sets, carry over to modules over relative monads on $\family{\Delta}{T}$.